Challenge level: 3 out of 5

 |8 November - 15 November 2022||On Sale|

-Discover the world-famous ancient wonders, stunning natural phenomenon and idyllic, riverside cycling of Egypt on this once-in-a-lifetime ride following the Nile.
+Discover the world-famous ancient wonders, stunning natural phenomena and idyllic, riverside cycling of Egypt on this once-in-a-lifetime ride following the Nile.

 Kicking off in Cairo, we’ll cycle to the amazing sites in Memphis and Saqqara, the City of the Dead, including the sacred sphinxes and pyramids of Giza, before exploring the man-made and natural treasures of Fayoum Oasis, which have supported the lives of humans and wildlife in Egypt for over 8,000 years!